aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 ## Step 2: Cast the Image to RasterImage

+`RasterImage` is the Aspose.PSD object that enables pixel‑level operations such as filtering.

 ```java
 // Cast the image into RasterImage
 RasterImage rasterImage = (RasterImage) image;